ranveer5289/sfcc_cli_debugger/README.md

 # Configuration

 Before starting to debug it is important to configure the debugger.
-The debugger configuration is part of `dw.js` file.
+The debugger configuration is part of `dw.json` and `config.js` file.

-Rename the `dw.js.sample` file to `dw.js` and configure it.
+`dw.json` is the standard file which is used by various other SFCC tools.
+Add your instance hostname & credentials in it.

-Add your instance hostname & credentials.
+`config.js` is a custom configuration file.
+See `config.js.sample` for possible options.

 Out of the box debugger supports two kinds of workspace setups.